rinigus/osmscout-server/README.md

 the upstream and no additional configuration is needed.

 The server is written using Qt.
 The server can be used as a console, a Sailfish, Kirigami, or a QtQuick application.
-For console, Kirigami, and QtQuick versions, use the corresponding project file, available in pro subfolder.
-For Sailfish, use osmscout-server_silica.pro.

 Installation instructions are given in [INSTALL](INSTALL.md).

 ## Maps